What is a gene pool in biology?

 A Population And A Gene Pool Are The Same Thing.
 A Gene Pool Consists Of All Potential Mating Individuals In An Area Whereas A Population Consists Of The Genetic Composition Of Those Potential Mates.

-What is true gene pools?
+What is a closed gene pool?